Daytime running lights (DRLs)

 The Commission’s study suggested a lot of casualties could be prevented across the EU with a positive benefit-to-cost ratio, once the costs of fitting lamps and the environmental cost of running them was taken into account.

-• A later UK (Department for Transport) study confirmed the Commission's findings on accident reduction, but cast doubts about whether the benefit would outweigh the costs
+• A later UK (Department for Transport) study confirmed the Commission's findings on accident reduction but casts doubt about whether the benefit would outweigh the costs

 • The UK study also found that dedicated DRLs could improve the visibility of cars in dim light without reducing the visibility of motorcyclists